 Caitlin Fitzgerald, M.A.

 Caitlin oversees and manages the University of Saint Joseph's digital marketing initiatives with an emphasis on the strategic advancement of core marketing and communications objectives in support of the University strategic plan.

 Kathie coordinates the University's Web site presence on the Internet.
 Kathie works with various constituencies of the University community to populate the site with clear, concise, accurate text and to ensure that all submitted documents meet USJ publications standards.
 Kathie also provides training for the content management system used by departments to maintain information on the external Web site.

 Elizabeth (Betsy) Marone

-As a Communications Coordinator/Assistant Writer, Betsy writes new faculty bios for the website, various news stories, recruitment brochures, and publications.
+As a Communications Coordinator/Writer, Betsy writes new faculty bios for the website, various news stories, recruitment brochures, and publications.
 She is also a contributing writer to the University’s Outlook Magazine.

 Diana Sousa, MBA

 Diana is responsible for overseeing the Office of Marketing and Communications.

 Beth Ann Strong, M.A.